Code of Community Standards

 Standard of Evidence and Sanctioning

-The purpose of the conduct process is to determine whether, more likely than not, the information presented at the hearing supports a finding that a conduct violation occurred and, if so, to assign a sanction(s).
-In assigning a sanction(s), Student Conduct Official(s) will consider the following:
+The purpose of the conduct process is to determine whether, more likely than not, the information presented at the hearing supports a finding that a standards violation occurred and, if so, to assign a sanction(s).
+In assigning a sanction(s), Community Standards Administrators will consider the following:

 - the conduct record of the Respondent (the number of past violations and the current status/standing);